willkg/blog/themes/willkg/README.md

-A bootstrap3 version of the bootstrap theme willkg-ified.
+A willkg-ified version of the bootstrap4-jinja theme.